Content

 7. Onions

-A cooking staple, onions may do more than just give you bad breath — they could be a DHT-blocker food.
+A cooking staple, onions may do more than add flavor to dishes.
+They could be a DHT-blocker food.

-The verdict: Quercitrin has been found to stimulate hair growth but only when combined with other compounds and only in the lab.
-More research is needed to determine whether quercitrin alone can encourage hair growth on actual scalps.
+The verdict: Quercitin has been found to stimulate hair growth, but only in the lab.
+More research is needed to determine whether quercitrin can encourage hair growth on actual scalps.

-As you can tell from above, the list of foods that potentially block DHT is short, and the research is very inconclusive right now.
+The above list of foods that potentially block DHT isn’t terribly long, and the research is very inconclusive right now.
 Fortunately, there are science-backed ways to treat hair loss and encourage hair growth.

 If you’re starting to notice the early signs of balding and want to take action, these medications are a safer bet than changes to your diet alone: